shatayu-mehta/-cv5561-f25-team-VGGT/README.md

 CSCI5561 Computer Vision group course project
 # Implementation of "VGGT: Visual Geometry Grounded Transformer" for CSCI 5561

-This repository contains the final project for the CSCI 5561: Introduction to Machine Vision (Fall 2025) course. [cite_start]Our project is an implementation of the research paper "VGGT: Visual Geometry Grounded Transformer".
+This repository contains the final project for the CSCI 5561: Introduction to Machine Vision (Fall 2025) course.
+Our project is an implementation of the research paper "VGGT: Visual Geometry Grounded Transformer".

 ## Team Members